-Ms. Cook is a former participant of San Francisco Opera’s prestigious Adler Fellowship and Merola Opera Program where she sang the title role in Ariodante and presented a Schwabacher Debut Recital.
+Ms. Cook was a participant of San Francisco Opera’s prestigious Adler Fellowship and Merola Opera Program where she sang the title role in Ariodante and presented a Schwabacher Debut Recital.
 She is a winner of the Metropolitan National Council Auditions as well as the Merola Chicago Regional Auditions Yoder Award.
 Ms. Cook holds a Master of Music from Wichita State University and an Artist Diploma from the University of Cincinnati-College Conservatory of Music, where she won the Normal Treigle Award.
-She heads the Department of Voice at the San Francisco Conservatory of Music and holds the Frederica von Stade Distinguished Chair in Voice at that institution.
+Catherine Cook is a Professor of Voice at the San Francisco Conservatory of Music where she holds the Frederica von Stade Distinguished Chair in Voice.

 10/2016 – PLEASE DESTROY ANY PREVIOUSLY DATED MATERIAL.